meesont/Java/README.md

     * Basic utility functions and classes
 * Algorithms
+   * Contains basic algorithms, currently Dijkstra's shortest path algorithm
+* Bank
+   * A basic attempt at implementing a Client/Server bank style transaction model
-   * Contains basic algorithms, currently Dijkstra's shortest path algorithm All of the packages relate back and interlink with the main class (excluding the Client/Server model classes)
+   * This is simply a proof of concept and contains no security features All of the packages relate back and interlink with the main class (excluding the Client/Server model classes)